sandover/sandover.github.io/content/index.md

 ---
 # magnopus :: product engineering

-As a **Director of Engineering for Product** at Magnopus *(2020-2022)*, I shaped the US side of the company’s first product team.
+**Director of Engineering for Product** at Magnopus *(2020-2022)*.
+I built the US side of the company’s first product team, starting in the middle of the pandemic.

-Starting in the middle of the pandemic, I hired and internally recruited to assemble an effective new software delivery organization.
-The goal was not just to ship software (which we did) but to ship a durable, sustainable way of working that was suited to product work, as distinct from project work.
-The workflows and systems I established helped our various disciplines -- product, design, interaction prototyping, QA -- move quickly, learn from each other, and deliver with rigor.
-A product of this team was eventually named a [Time Best Invention of 2022](https://time.com/collection/best-inventions-2022/6229833/magnopus-connected-spaces/).
+The goal was not just to ship software (which we did) but to establish a durable way of working suited to product work, as distinct from project work.
+The workflows I put in place helped product, design, prototyping, and QA move quickly and deliver with rigor.
+A product of this team was named a [Time Best Invention of 2022](https://time.com/collection/best-inventions-2022/6229833/magnopus-connected-spaces/).

-At Magnopus I was also active in shaping and leading new 0 -> 1 product development processes.
-Working within the bounds of our technology focus areas, I led collaborative efforts to ideate (grounded in user needs), build (cheaply and cheerfully), learn (and demo) -- and then repeat.
-It's an iterated game.
-In this way, we were able to quickly explore a broad opportunity space and validate key ideas.
+I also designed and led a structured product R&D process around the "spatial office" — how to better integrate in-office and remote work.
+We started with broad cross-functional brainstorming, downselected and matured the strongest ideas, then built.
+90 days in, we had bluetooth beacons stashed around the office and a working prototype that detected when people were co-located away from their desks, auto-spawning ephemeral Slack channels so remote colleagues could hail or join them — an experiment in lowering barriers to serendipity.
+We explored several prototypes this way.
+None shipped as products, but the process worked and we learned what we needed to.

 &nbsp;